ZippoLag/MeatyBlazor/MeatyBlazor/README.md

-# MeatyBlazor - Demo I - "mise en place"
+# MeatyBlazor - Demo II - "_taste_ driven development"

 Welcome to the repository for the "Blazor: Straight to the meat" webinar!